TextToSpeechSkills

 Resemble AI alternative for LLM speech workflows

 Resemble AI is a strong fit for custom voice creation, voice cloning, deployment control, and production voice APIs.
-TextToSpeechSkills focuses on polished speech plus the workflow layer above generation: LLM setup, MCP tools, skills, templates, and credit-aware audio jobs.
+TextToSpeechSkills offers polished speech, templates, and credit-aware API jobs today, with LLM setup, MCP tools, and skills following after npm publication.

 Who is this for?